Clickport

 Content teams are flying blind.
 Pageviews tell you someone arrived.
 They do not tell you whether your content answered their question, whether they read past the second paragraph, or whether they found something valuable enough to act on.

 The numbers are brutal.
-Contentsquare's 2025 benchmark across 90 billion sessions found that global engagement dropped 10% year over year.
-Time on site fell 7%.
-Pageviews per session declined.
-Bounce rates on paid social traffic were 9.2% higher than organic.
-Brands increased digital ad spend by 13.2% while conversion rates dropped 6.1%.
+Contentsquare's 2025 benchmark across 90 billion sessions found that bounce rates on paid social traffic were 9.2% higher than organic, brands increased digital ad spend by 13.2% while conversion rates dropped 6.1%, and pageviews per session declined.
+Their 2026 engagement data showed engagement dropping 10% year over year and time on site falling 7%.

 More traffic.
 Less engagement.
 More money spent.
 Less return.